Hymnal Introduction Resources

 Grace, Milwaukee Hymn Sing.
 (Video Link) (Service Folder) This is an example of what one large congregation with strong musical resources did to introduce some new hymns.
 Granted, few congregations have similar resources.
 If your church offers something similar (though on a more modest scale), this website can share your worship folder and video link for the benefit of others.

-The Service, Setting Three: Canticle Recordings
+The Service—Setting Three: Canticle Recordings

-The hymnal introduction committee received permission this week to post these recordings of the three main canticles from The Service, Setting Three.
+The hymnal introduction committee received permission this week to post these recordings of the three main canticles from The Service—Setting Three.
 Congregations following the Year C Planner (available for download in The Foundation worship planning resources) are learning this new setting during Epiphany.
 These recordings may be especially useful to help organists to understand optimal tempos and to become comfortable with the music.
 (But for the first usages of the “Gloria” and “Sanctus,” perhaps a slightly slower tempo until people become comfortable matching syllables with notes.)
 Recordings may also be shared with members and LES classrooms to help boost familiarity.
 Note that each song ends with an audio fade.
 These free recordings are not meant for actually leading the singing during worship.
-Later this year they will be available for purchase in the Service Builder Playlist add-on.
+Later this year they will be available for use via the Service Builder Playlist add-on.

 CW Setting 3 Gloria